 International recognition requires Research Communities to bring a global perspective to their scholarship.
 They can utilise the comparative advantages of Oulu and its Arctic location but at the same time think globally in contextualising their research and promoting internationally by publishing regularly in English.
 TE is an example of a research group whose scholarship should be more widely known to the global research community.
 Many scholars from Europe, the US and Asia, for example, want to learn about indigenous and minority cultures and their challenges.
 EduPhil is another example of a strong Research Community that could disseminate their research internationally and contribute more to internationally recognised research-based teacher education.
 Teachers need a strong philosophical foundation for their empirical and practical work.
-We believe that research-based teacher education, technology enhanced learning, and research at Oulu University.
+We believe that research-based teacher education, technology enhanced learning, and research that is related to Oulu's geographical location in the arctic region, are very good focus areas for research at Oulu University.